Skip to content

 I just didn’t see the point in charging more.

 €1.99 is an impulse price.
 You don’t need to think about it.
 You don’t need to compare it to your other subscriptions.
 It’s less than a coffee in Madrid.
-And the lifetime option is there for the people who want to pay once and never think about it again, which, given that the app is about reducing mental clutter, seemed like the right thing to offer.
+And the lifetime option is there for the people who want to pay once and never think about it again.
+Given that the app is about reducing mental clutter, that seemed like the right thing to offer.

-The business model is straightforward.
+The business model is simple.
 No ads.
 No data selling.
 No sponsored cards.
 No premium tier that gates the good stuff behind a higher paywall.
 You get everything.
-The full experience.
 One card per day.
 Your collection.
 Your threads.
 Your conversation starters.
 Your widget.

 That’s it. €1.99.
 I won’t even send you a guilt trip if you cancel.